 The impact of COVID-19 on the global economy has affected the automotive and non-automotive markets, which have affected industrial and commercial vehicle sales and fuel prices.
-Hence, the slowdown in the automotive sector has also affected the global diesel engine market in terms of demand.
+Hence, the slowdown in the automotive sector has also affected the global diesel engines market in terms of demand.

 The demand for power generators is expected to increase, albeit steadily on COVID-19 related economic slowdown.

-The industrial sector (under the diesel power equipment segment) is expected to reach over $2.5 billion by 2025 due to the growing industrial applications in mining, oil and gas exploration.
+The industrial sector (under the diesel power equipment segment) is expected to reach over $2.5 billion by 2025 due to the growing industrial applications in mining, oil, and gas exploration.

 GLOBAL DIESEL ENGINE MARKET SEGMENTATION